ttoan12/instagram-video-controls/README.md

 ## License

-This project is open source.
+This project is licensed under the MIT License.
 Please respect Instagram's terms of service when using this script.

 ## Disclaimer